hssn-20/web-v6/content/posts/DataWorld-episode-1.md

 ### Step 0 - Document
-![image](/images/ML_CYCLE.PNG "Produced by Pablo Duboue") Before data can be used, it must be processed.
-The steps of the data processing pipeline must be coded and documented fully.
-A good practice is to retain your original datasets and generate the final version via version controlled scripts.
-Another good practice is to set aside a portion for the test set before [processing](https://www.kaggle.com/alexisbcook/data-leakage).
+![image](/images/ML_CYCLE.PNG "Produced by Pablo Duboue") Before data can be used in most machine learning projects, it must be processed.
+For example, in a computer vision project image sizes will need to be standardised.
+It's best the steps taken during the data processing pipeline must be coded and documented fully.
+A good practice is to retain your original dataset and generate the final version via version controlled scripts.
+Another good practice is to set aside the validation set before [processing](https://www.kaggle.com/alexisbcook/data-leakage).

 Prior to doing any steps, make sure to throughly understand, record and catalogue the data collection process.
 You need to be able to answer questions like what sensors/forms/surveys were used, how is the data stored, how was the data [labelled](https://github.com/heartexlabs/awesome-data-labeling), who collected the data etc. This will be important when it comes time to debug.